-To read the story on the Australian website, please click here.
+To read the story on The Australian, please click here.

 The big banks were on the defensive on Friday due to federal government criticism over their handling of a COVID-19 business loan scheme, as fintechs hit out at their larger rivals for slow systems that take too long to distribute funds.